d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 ## Exercises

 1. Assume that the inputs $\mathbf{x}$ are matrices.
 What is the dimensionality of the gradients?
-1. Add a bias to the hidden layer of the model described in this chapter.
+1. Add a bias to the hidden layer of the model described in this section.
     * Draw the corresponding compute graph.
     * Derive the forward and backward propagation equations.
 1. Compute the memory footprint for training and inference in model described in the current chapter.